lackhand/princess/tools/downtime.md

 This is when the world reacts to everything the princesses have done, as events happen in the background and the enemy maneuvers.

 Every agenda that could have its clock modified by the adventure gets (or loses) a tick; the narrator should describe what that means or what happens.
-Then she chooses or rolls doom, to bring these influences home to the princesses:
+Then she rolls the princess' rank, to bring these influences home to the princesses:

 1-3
 : A friend betrays the princesses or is hurt (by enemy action?).